Rigid construction with all-metal ducting. Highly efficient filtration (two microns). Five-year warranty.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 A good dust collector will have a major impact on the cleanliness of your workshop, the quality of your work and, most importantly, your health.
 But with dozens of different models to choose from, how do you know which is the right one for you?

 That's where BestReviews can help.
 We have our own workshops for testing, we talk to established tradespeople to get their input, and we analyze mountains of customer feedback.
 This detailed research builds a thorough understanding of what each machine does, as well as its strengths and weaknesses.

-Our recommendations can be seen above.
-Each delivers the best-in-class performance you're looking for.
-For more information before selecting your own dust collector, please read our research in the shopping guide below.
+Find our recommendations and buy with confidence.
+Each top pick delivers the best-in-class performance you're looking for.
+For more information before selecting your own dust collector, please read our research in the shopping guide.

 A dust collector is more than just a big vacuum.
 While it does suck up waste, it also traps small particles which, if left to contaminate the air, are hazardous to your health.

 Dust collection relies on suction or, more accurately, air flow through the machine.
 This air flow is created by an electric motor that drives a large impeller, or fan blade.
 In general, the bigger the better.
 What happens next depends on whether it's a single or two-stage dust collector.

 In a single stage dust collector, the waste passes through the housing that contains the impeller blade.
 Heavy material falls into a collecting bag, finer particles are trapped by either a porous filter bag or a canister.
 Filtered air returns to the workshop.
 Because waste actually passes through the impeller, a steel version makes for a more durable machine than a plastic one.